"Plan for Ultimate Gains" Custom Strength Program

 - Transparency.
 You know exactly who is programming your PUG.
 Many fitness personalities surreptitiously outsource the task of programming to personal assistants and other third-parties who don't even lift.

 - Affordability.
 I could have partnered with any YouTube fitness "celebrity" and charged a premium for coaching, but I avoided that route so I could offer competitive pricing for my services.
-I also offer payment plans for deluxe training packages.

 Your coach needs your personal records for the flat bench press (touch-and-go or paused for __ seconds), back squat (high bar or low bar), and deadlift (conventional or cheating/sumo).
 Don't overstate your PRs.
 Lying to Infinite Elgintensity about your lifts is like lying to the IRS about your income: you end up looking stupid and fucking yourself over in the long run.